cansyl/CROssBAR-Prototype_HCC_Network/README.md

 - HPO terms were retrieved from Human Phenotype Ontology database (https://hpo.jax.org/app/)

-- For each HPO term, enrichment score and p-value was calculated based on ratios of HPO terms in HCC genes and in total ExCAPE gene set
+- For each HPO term, enrichment score and p-value were calculated with hypergeometric test, based on ratios of active & inactive datapoints of HPO terms for HCC network genes and in the overall ExCAPE dataset (ChEMBL+PubChem) targets.

 - Only HPO terms with enrichment score > 65 and p-value < 10^-5 were considered